-At Open Learning (OL), we offer more than 55 online and distance programs to help you earn recognized credits and credentials.
+At Open Learning (OL), we offer more than 55 online and distance programs so you can earn recognized credits and credentials.

-When you complete an OL certificate, diploma or degree program, you are awarded a credential from TRU, which is an accredited public post-secondary institution and a member of Universities Canada and the BC Transfer System.
-OL, which helped to found the Canadian Virtual University-L'université virtuelle canadienne (CVU-UVC), operates in collaboration with BCcampus.
+When you complete an OL certificate, diploma or degree program, you are awarded a credential from TRU, an accredited public post-secondary institution and member of Universities Canada and the BC Transfer System.
+OL, a founding member of Canadian Virtual University-L'université virtuelle canadienne (CVU-UVC), operates in collaboration with BCcampus.

 - A Program Advisor, to provide you with a program plan and guide you through your studies

 - The opportunity to accelerate your program completion and save money through prior learning assessment and recognition (PLAR)

 - Usually, transfer credit for previously earned credits completed at other institutions toward a TRU credential: see BC Council on Admissions and Transfer (BCCAT)

 - The benefits of our strategic partnerships with other educational institutions, community organizations, and professional, industry and business associations

 - Practice-based learning in some programs and independent study in most programs

 - Student services, such as help with writing and math, library assistance for distance learners, financial aid and awards (depending on your place of residence and the program you choose